 \section{Introduction}

-In multitask learning \cite{caruana1997multitask}, one faces a set of tasks to solve, and tries to leverage their similarities to learn faster.
-Task similarity is often formalized in terms of Euclidean distances among the best performing models for each task (see \cite{evgeniou2004regularized} for an example).
-However, in online convex optimization, and Online Mirror Descent (OMD) in particular, it is well known that using different geometries to measure distances in the model space can bring substantial advantages --- see, e.g., \cite{hazan2016introduction,orabona2019modern}.
-For instance, when the model space is the probability simplex in $\mathbb{R}^d$, running OMD with the KL divergence (corresponding to an entropic regularizer) allows one to learn at a rate depending only logarithmically on~$d$.
+In multitask learning \citep{caruana1997}, one faces a set of tasks to solve, and tries to leverage their similarities to learn faster.
+Task similarity is often formalized in terms of Euclidean distances among the best performing models for each task, see \citet{evgeniou2004} for an example.
+However, in online convex optimization, and Online Mirror Descent (OMD) in particular, it is well known that using different geometries to measure distances in the model space can bring substantial advantages --- see, e.g., \citet{hazan2016,orabona2019}.
+For instance, when the model space is the probability simplex in $\mathbb{R}^d$, running OMD with the KL divergence (corresponding to an entropic regularizer) allows one to learn at a rate depending only logarithmically on $d$.
 It is thus natural to investigate to what extent measuring task similarities using geometries that are possibly non-Euclidean could improve the analysis of online multitask learning.
 From an application perspective, typical online multitask scenarios include federated learning applications for mobile users (e.g., personalized recommendation or health monitoring) or for smart homes (e.g., energy consumption prediction), mobile sensor networks for environmental monitoring, or even networked weather forecasting.
 These scenarios fit well with online learning, as new data is being generated all the time, and require different losses and decision sets, motivating the design of a general framework.